KohrAhr/DemoGROGPRO/README.md

-# GROG PRO
+# "GROG PRO"
-Old car parking software, Riga, LATVIA.
+Description: This is OLD (legacy) car parking software, Riga, LATVIA.
 Estimated year: 1998..2007

-Developed (Mr. Oleg) die few years ago.
-Some files with source code are missed.
-Application not compilable.
+Developed (Mr. Oleg) die few years ago (before Y2017).
+Some files with source code could be missed.
+Application might be not compilable :)

 Powered on: